 The electronic viewfinder shows exactly what you’re going to get, whether you’re overexposed or horrifically underexposed.

-I shot professionally for a little while (didn’t enjoy it), and having a “cheap” Sony a6000 didn’t cause my any issues.
+I shot professionally for a little while (didn’t enjoy it though), and having a “cheap” Sony a6000 didn’t cause me any issues.

 The possibilities of the Sony ecosystem are endless, and I can’t see myself ever moving.

 Value for Money

-You’d be hard pressed to find any camera at this price point that offers both the features and the quality that the Sony a6000 brings to the table.
+You’d be hard-pressed to find any camera at this price point that offers both the features and the quality that the Sony a6000 brings to the table.
 Sure, you can find some entry-level DSLRs that are cheaper, but what they offer in price they lack in features, usability, and lens choice.

 Now that you’ve read an entire essay on my beloved camera, I hope I’ve convinced you to pick up a Sony a6000 for yourself.

-It offers a wealth of features for both beginners and enthusiasts, produces excellent images with decent low light performance, and is built extremely well.
+It offers a wealth of features for both beginners and enthusiasts, produces excellent images with decent low-light performance, and is built extremely well.
 Autofocus is reliable, quick, and still exceeds even some newer cameras.